My goals

 Anki

 - To practice new words through spaced repetition.
-It’s a great complementary tool to Readlang.
+It’s a great tool to use with Readlang.

 -